Edtech startup PrepInsta plans to double its manpower

-PrepInsta, an edtech startup has announced to increase their workforce by 100 percent.
-The edtech firm aims to recruit at least 50 employees by the end of July, this year.
-The company currently boasts a total strength of 50 employees and with this scheduled hiring, the number is expected to double.
+PrepInsta, an edtech startup has announced to increase their workforce by 100 per cent.
+The Edtech firm aims to recruit at least 50 employees by the end of July, this year.
+The company currently has a total strength of 50 employees and with this scheduled hiring, the number is expected to double.

-With the fundamental motive to resolve the existing imbalance of career opportunities in India, the company looks forward to onboard candidates across multiple departments including- content, Marketing, L&D, Business development, UI/UX, and Operation.
-The brand shall hire across positions from Fresher level, Mid level to the topmost senior level, it said in a press statement.
+The company plans to onboard candidates across multiple departments including- content, Marketing, L&D, Business development, UI/UX, and Operation.
+The brand will hire across positions from Fresher level, Mid level to the topmost senior level, it said.

 (To receive our E-paper on whatsapp daily, please click here.
 To receive it on Telegram, please click here.
 We permit sharing of the paper's PDF on WhatsApp and other social media platforms.)